-Financing deals have been signed between principal backer Lakshmi Mittal, the steel magnate who has committed £16million ($24.3million) towards the £19 million cost (28.8million), and Mr. Johnson, who dreamed up the project.
-Mittal, who will be proving the steel for this monument said he had wanted to give ‘a lasting gift’ to the ‘wonderful” city’ where he has lived since 1997.
+Financing deals have been signed between principal backer Lakshmi Mittal, the steel magnate who has committed £16million ($24.3million) towards the £19 million costs (28.8million), and Mr. Johnson, who dreamed up the project.
+Mittal, who will be proving the steel for this monument, said he had wanted to give ‘a lasting gift’ to the ‘wonderful” city’ where he has lived since 1997.
 Work on this eccentric tower might start officially in a few weeks as it still awaits planning permission.

 Only time will tell if the monument will indeed be a landmark or just another eyesore in Britain’s skyline.